Jtrinh3/Guild-of-the-Fangs-Documents/docs/Players Guide/index.md

 * Mythic Odysseys of Theros
 * Tasha's Cauldron of Everything
   * All Optional Class Features except for Wizard's Cantrip Formula is allowed.
-    * Cantrip Formula is replaced with Cantrip Versatility instead.
+    * Cantrip Formula is replaced with Cantrip Versatility instead (may change a cantrip out at ASI levels).

 ### Background